QuirkyCort/tutorials/courses/100 Arduino in Cpp/40 Components/20 gyro.md

 ![](images/mpu6050.jpg)

 This is the **GY 521** (...name of the board), but it's also referred to as the **MPU-6050** (...name of the chip on the board).
+This gyro is cheap and commonly available, making one of the most popular model.
 Features of the board includes...

 * 3-axis Accelerometer